umb-ai-institute/ai-hackathon-website/README.md

 Teams should consist of at least 2 and at most 8 members.
 We recommend teams around 6 or 7.
 Teams will often divide work into multiple skill sets, such as technical, design, communication, and business.
 While projects are not required to be technical, we encourage teams to seek out and include at least one technically experienced member to advise on state-of-the-art solutions.

+### Judgement Criteria

+1) **Impact** <br>
+  What is the impact of your solution or proposal?
+  Is it novel?
+  Will it help or its impact be noticed by many people?
+  Are you improving on the state of the art?
+  Are you doing better than an existing company?
+2) **Demo** <br>
+  Is your product/solution easy to understand or use?
+  Does it clearly address the problem you are solving?
+  Does your demo have straight-forward problems to resolve?
+3) **Presentation** <br>
+  Is your presentation well-organized?
+  Is it clear and persuasive?
+  Are you well-spoken and articulate with stage presence?
+  Do you highlight how the product will impact the lives of others?

-### Judgement and Prizes
+### Prizes

-Teams will be judged by the Provost and Paul English on merit, innovation, execution, and creativity (TBD).
    Each winning team will be awarded **$1,000** and invited to present during the AI Symposium on **October 30th**.

 ### Example